devbret/youtube-playlists-tracker-app/README.md

 ## Logging Features

 You will notice that while using the app, each basic interaction is logged in a file named `app_log.csv`.
-The purpose of this file is to power numerous data analysis tools soon to be released, that help users of the YouTube Playlists App discover their personal viewing habits.
+The purpose of this file is to power numerous data analysis tools soon to be released, that help users of the YouTube Playlists Tracker App discover their personal viewing habits.

+## Other Thoughts

+The intended use case for this program is collecting and tracking viewing progress among video game playthroughs on YouTube.
+Which are almost always organized as playlists.
+But one could feasibly use this application to curate any variety of links.